-Over a hundred years ago, in 1910, there is a western canadian event in Philippe-Antoine which was involved.
-He was a controversial character. but in manv wavs comparable to Curé Labelle, himself best known in Quebec by Les Belles Histoires des Pays d'en Haut.
+Over a hundred years ago, in 1910, there is a western canadian event in which Philippe-Antoine was involved.
+He was a controversial character, but in many ways comparable to Curé Labelle, himself best known in Quebec by Les Belles Histoires des Pays d'en Haut.
 There are some pages about Ph.-A. on the Saskatchewan Museum virtual and French speaking website.
 He ended his life in that province before being buried in Saint-Modeste near Rivière-du-Loup, his place of birth.